cma1114/self_awareness/metacog/readme.md

 All this analysis was on GPT4o.
 If 405B-Instruct does succeed at the task, then I can look inside the model to try to identify when exactly this signal emerges, and possibly how it is constructed.

+- Update: L405B-Instruct unambiguously succeeds at the pass game, replicates all the findings above (not exact numbers, but qualititive pattern and statistical significance)